 Twist: One of the party’s own has been captured and their comrades must rescue them.

 Exploration.
-Some ruins have been discovered and the party explores it, either for their own effort to seek unreclaimed treasure, or because they’ve been hired by a powerful NPC to survey and map the situation.
+Some ruins have been discovered and the party explores it, either for their own effort to seek treasure, or because they’ve been hired by a powerful NPC to survey and map the situation.
 The location is where your creativity can really shine; make it someplace unusual, such as a mysterious keep or monastery that appears overnight, or a large abandoned ship that has washed ashore.

 Twist: The party must explore a location with a time limit, because a prophecy or some other clue indicates it will disappear at a particular time in the near future.

 Escape.
-One of the most exciting, challenging — and common — adventure ideas entails the party finding themselves held captive without weapons or armor, deep inside an unknown dungeon.
+One of the most exciting, challenging — and common — adventure ideas entails the party finding themselves held captive without weapons or armor deep inside an unknown dungeon.
 They must escape their bounds, find their gear, and escape.
 The reason for their capture can be any number of things: they passed out at an inn and woke up in shackles (perhaps they were shanghaied and found themselves bound on board a pirate ship); they were infiltrating a Big Bad Evil Guy’s lair and were captured, etc.

 Twist: An NPC in their party betrayed them and handed them over to the party’s enemy.
 Not only must they escape capture, but they also seek revenge against their betrayer.

 Destruction of Evil.
 This may be the most common adventure trope yet, the destruction of an evil altar or temple.
 Don’t sell the idea short; it is used so often because of its versatility and applicability to the fantasy genre.
-The source of evil can have any number of variations, such a competing religious sect or a group of monsters that must be destroyed or driven out of an area.
+The source of evil can have any number of variations, such as a competing religious sect or a group of monsters that must be destroyed or driven out of an area.
 If it’s a place to be destroyed, it can be a variety of things, such as an altar, an entire temple, or a single artifact.
 The thing to be destroyed can, of course, be a person or particular monster.

 Twist: For a longer, more challenging campaign, the evil can be a Thieves or Assassins guild that must be infiltrated from within.
 To put a spin on the more classic idea, the party must identify the source or location of evil first before they attempt to destroy it — or the source of evil keeps moving (a temple that magically changes location every week, etc.)

-Twist: The party must replace a rare and heavily guarded item or weapon with a fake without being detected.
+Twist: The party must replace a heavily guarded item or weapon with a fake without being detected.
 Or, the party is hired by a powerful NPC to retrieve an item, but along the way they discover their benefactor intends to use the item for evil, so they find a way to thwart the NPC instead.

 Out There Ideas